Facilities to help disabled users

 Photocopying can be done for you at the same cost as self-service copies, although you will probably have to collect copies later in the day.
 Urgent copies may sometimes be made at the self-service copiers with help from the Library staff when time permits.

-One photocopier in the J. B. Priestley Library is permanently stocked with tinted paper.
-At the Management Library, please ask at the Service Desk and the staff will stock the copier for you.
+One photocopier in the Library is permanently stocked with tinted paper.

-Documentation produced in the Libraries can be tailored to your individual needs, such as larger font size or differently coloured paper.
+Documentation produced in the Library can be tailored to your individual needs, such as larger font size or differently coloured paper.

 All Information Services PC clusters have at least one machine with a larger screen for visually impaired users.
 All the computers have the standard Windows Accessibility features enabled.
 You can find more information about these features on the Microsoft® website.
 In addition, there are a number of useful software packages on our cluster PCs.

-Service points and teaching areas in the Libraries are fitted with a hearing loop.
+Service points and teaching areas in the library are fitted with a hearing loop.

-The Library buildings are wireless-enabled, should you wish to bring in your own laptop and software.
+The library building is wireless-enabled, should you wish to bring in your own laptop and software.

 The University's Security staff are qualified First Aiders.
 Please report accidents or emergencies to Information Services or Security staff.

-In case of fire the lifts in the J. B. Priestley Library and Management Library should not be used.
-If you are in the J. B. Priestley Library and cannot use stairs unaided, you should wait for the Emergency Services in the lift lobby area of the main staircase, or in the Emergency Exit staircase in the Extension of the building.
+In case of fire the lifts in the JB Priestley Library should not be used.
+If you are in the Library and cannot use stairs unaided, you should wait for the Emergency Services in the lift lobby area of the main staircase, or in the Emergency Exit staircase in the Extension of the building.
 Both of these areas are designated Refuge Points.
 An E-Vac chair is available on the main staircase for carrying people downstairs quickly.

 A Deaf Alerter system which works in conjunction with vibrating personal fire alarms has been installed on campus.
 Please refer to the University's Disability Officers.